aolkin/hrdc/docs/publicity_admin.md

 >
 > ...etc

-#### Cover Graphic

-You may choose to supply a cover graphic (if you have a Facebook cover photo, it should work well here too) to be displayed at the top of your webpage.

 #### Email for Publicity

 This email address will be listed as a contact email for questions.
 We suggest